+Bill Etra, video artist, New York City. \$9,000

-\$9,000 Bill Etra, video artist, New York City
+Louise Etra, video artist, New York City . \$9,000

-\$9.000 Louise Etra, video artist, New York City.
-Tony Ramos, video artist, New York City.
+Tony Ramos, video artist, Now York City. \$8,000

 Educational Broadcasting Corporation, New York City.
-To enable Nam June Paik to be an artist-in-residence at the Television Labora-\$7,500

-\$1,000 Judith Williams, video artist, San Francisco.
+To enable Nam June Paik to be an artist-in-residence at the Television Laboratory. \$7,500 Judith Williams, video artist, San Francisco. \$1,000

-To selected institutions and individuals in the San Francisco Bay Area to encourage the development and broadcast of independently produced cultural programming.

-Bay Area Video Coalition, \$60,000 KQED, for a 90-minute program called "Screening Room," a show-case for independent video and filmmakers, \$35,000

-Paperback Television, a pilot program for a series of independently produced magazine format shows, \$80,000

-Kansas City Art Institute, Missouri.
-Toward the development of a consortium of educational institutions concerned with video art and \$130,000 video-related issues in contemporary art.

-Ron Havs, video artist, California, \$35,000

-Corporation for Public Broadcasting, Washington, DC.
-Toward the costs of an international public television screening conference (INPUT) for 1978 to be held in Milan, Italy.

-Michael Tilson Thomas, conductor, Buffalo, NY.
-To enable him to do preliminary research for and development of an American music project for television. \$25,000

-Cable Arts Foundation, New York City.
-Toward the costs of promotion and publicity for Visa. \$24,000 sette systems.
-Robert Ashley, composer, San Francisco.
-To enable him to devote time to the development of a work for television.

-Nam June Paik, video artist, New York City.

-\$18,000 Global Village Video Resource Center, New York City.
-Toward the costs of a series of regional public television workshops in videocas-

-Cable Arts Foundation, New York City.
-To document the 1978 John F. Kennedy Center Rockefeller Foundation International Piano Competition for Excellence in the Performance of American Music.

-Ros Barron, video artist, Boston.

-Cable Arts Foundation, New York City.
-Toward the costs of a program for television, "Group Portrait: Six Video Artists." \$5,000

-Solaris Dance-Theater, New York City.
-Toward the costs of a video \$5,000 dance project.

-Ed Bowes, video artist, New York City.

-Hermine Freed, video artist, New York City.

-Joan Jonas
+To selected institutions and individuals in the San Francisco Bay Area to encourage the development and broadcast of independently produced cultural programming. \$175,000 Bay Area Video Coalition. \$60,000 KQED, for a 90-minute program called "Screening Room," a showcase for independent video and filmmakers.
+Paperback Television, a pilot program for a series of independently produced magazine format shows, \$60,000 Kansas City Art Institute, Missouri.
+Toward the development of a consortium of educational institutions concerned with video art and video-related issues in contemporary art. \$130,000 Ron Hays, video artist, California. \$35,000 Corporation for Public Broadcasting, Washington, DC.
+Toward the costs of an international public television screening conference (INPUT) for 1978 to be held in Milan, Italy.\$25,000 Michael Tilson Thomas, conductor, Buffalo, NY.
+To enable him to do preliminary research for and development of an American music project for television. \$25,000 Cable Arts Foundation, New York City.
+Toward the costs of promotion and publicity for Visa. \$24,000 \$18,000 Nam June Paik, video artist, New York City.
+Global Village Video Resource Center, New York City.
+Toward the costs of a series of regional public television workshops in video cassette systems. \$10,000 Robert Ashley, composer, San Francisco.
+To enable him to devote time to the development of a work for television. \$10,000 Cable Arts Foundation, New York City.
+To document the 1978 John F. Kennedy Center Rockefeller Foundation International Piano Competition for Excellence in the Performance of American Music. \$10,000 Ros Barron, video artist, Boston. \$9,000 Hermine Freed, video artist, New York City. \$9,000 Cable Arts Foundation, New York City.
+Toward the costs of a program for television, "Group Portrait: Six Video Artists." \$5,000 Solaria Dance-Theater, New York City.
+Toward ft costs of a video dance project. \$5,000 Ed Bowes, video artist, New York City. \$1,400

-To establish a pilot program of fellowships for video artists: \$36,750 to each institution; \$21,500 for the foundation to administer program (grants awarded in 1981).
+To establish a pilot program of fellowships for video artists \$36,750 to each institution; \$21,500 for the foundation to administer program (grants awarded in 1981). \$242,000

-Raindance Foundation, New York City---Juan Downey Whitney Museum of American Art, New York City-Frank Gillette
+Raindance Foundation, New York City - Juan Downey

+Whitney Museum of American Art New York City - Frank Gillette

-Center For New Television, Chicago - Dan Sandin Experimental Television Center, Owego, NY-Gary Hill vision Laboratory at WNET/Thirteen.
-New Yor
+Center For Now Television, Chicago - Dan Sandin

+Experimental Television Center, Owego, NY - Gary Hill

+Television Laboratory at WNET/Thirteen, New York City - Joan Jonas

-Television Laboratory at WNET/Thirteen, New York City-
+Television Laboratory at WNET/Thirteen, New York City - Bill Viola

 Bay Area Video Coalition, San Francisco.
-Toward the costs of expanding its editing facilities and developing pilot television programs by independent producers for public television.
+Toward the costs of expanding its editing facilities and developing pilot television programs by independent producers for public television \$200,000

 Research Foundation of the State University of New York, Albany, NY.
-Toward the costs of producing arts programming for televi-
+Toward the costs of producing arts programming for television. \$156,000

 WGBH Educational Foundation, Boston.
-For use by the New Television Workshop toward the costs of projects by independent artists and producers. \$120,000 film project "Pilgrim, Farewell." \$200,000 Downtown Community Television Center, New York City.
-Toward
+For use by the New Television Workshop toward the costs of projects by independent artists and producers. \$120,000

-Toward the costs of a seminar conference to promote telecommunications diversity for the 1980s: "Independent Television Makers and Public Communications Policy.'

-Corporation for Public Broadcasting, Washington, DC.
+Toward the costs of a seminar conference to promote telecommunications diversity for the 1980s: "Independent Television Makers and Public Communications Policy." \$26,600 Corporation for Public Broadcasting, Washington, DC.
 Toward the costs of an international public television screening conference (INPUT) for 1979 to be held in Milan, Italy.

 WGBH Educational Foundation, Boston.
-Toward the costs of the
+Toward the costs of the film project "Pilgrim, Farewell." \$200,000